brunomveri/sudo/planning/project-description.md

 - potentially more interest in outdoor workouts due to covid
 - people traveling but wanting to keep up their exercise

+### User Profiles

+- I'm traveling for work and want to maintain my fitness while exploring new areas
+- I'm moving to a new city and want to meet new people who like what I like
+- I want to discover new places in my city

 ### Team Members

 - Bruno, Luke, Eric